gspina140/TF-IDF-Recommender/README.md

 Three versions of the algorthm are compared to empirically found if the problem under analysis enjoys the distributed paradigm.
 There is a sequential version, a parallel and a distributed one.
 The differences are mainly in the data type, Array for sequential, ParArray for parallel and RDD for distributed.

 ### Local
-Tests executed on an Intel Core i7-8550U chip, 4 cores and 8 threads.
+Tests executed on an Intel Core i7-8550U chip, 4 cores, 8 threads and 16GB of memory.

 ![local](img/tfidfLocal.png)